 - It will make your gums very tender to touch.
 Your gums may even swell up with a pocket of pus.

 - There will eventually be bone loss under your teeth due to the gingivitis.

-- Gingivitis can turn into periodontis, which is even more dangerous.
+- Gingivitis can turn into periodontitis, which is even more dangerous.
 You must let your dentist treat this disease.
 At this point it is out of your control.
 Your entire oral cavity, including your teeth, gums, jawbone, and surrounding tissue can be permanently damaged.
-You can lose teeth once the periodontis is present.
+You can lose teeth once the periodontitis is present.